pschippe/interview-questions/README.md

     - Is there more than one way to do this?
     - What if the property name is in a variable?
 - What is the difference between a function and a method?
+    - **N: method exists inside an object or class where function stands alone
 - How is a `class` different than an `object constructor function`?
     - How might you write an __object constructor function__ for a *Square* object?
     - How might you write a __class__ for a *Square* object?